majianjia/nnom/README.md

 ## Functional Model
 Functional APIs are much more flexible.
-An example is shown in [uci-inception example](https://github.com/majianjia/nnom/tree/master/examples/uci-inception)

 It allows developer to build complex structures in MCU, such as [Inception](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf) and [ResNet](https://arxiv.org/abs/1512.03385).